teterence/Vega_questionnaire_review_agent/README.md

 ### Design Principles

-1. **Rules first, LLM last.** Every deterministic check that can be done without an LLM, is.
-The LLM is expensive, slow, and non-deterministic — it should only handle what rules cannot: interpreting natural language.
+1. **Rules first, LLM last.** Every deterministic check that can be done without an LLM is done without one.
+LLMs are non-deterministic, so it is reserved for what rules cannot handle which is namely interpreting natural language.

-2. **Conservative by default.** The cost of a false escalation (a human reviews something unnecessarily) is trivially low.
-The cost of a false approval (regulatory exposure) is severe.
-The agent defaults to escalation on any uncertainty, including LLM failures.
+2. **Conservative by default.** The cost of a false escalation (a human reviews something unnecessarily) is trivially low as opposed to the cost of a false approval (regulatory exposure).
+So the agent defaults to escalation on any uncertainty, including LLM failures.

-3. **Minimal dependencies.** Three production dependencies: `openai` (Groq-compatible SDK), `pydantic` (strict validation), `python-dotenv` (config).
-No frameworks, no chains, no orchestrators.
-Every line of code is justified.
+3. **Minimal dependencies.** The agent has three production dependencies.
+The `openai` SDK for its Groq compatibility, `pydantic` for strict validation, and `python-dotenv` for configuration management.

-4. **Sanitisation before LLM.** User-supplied text flows directly into LLM prompts.
-The sanitiser detects prompt injection patterns and flags them as red flags before the text reaches the model.
+4. **Sanitisation before LLM.** Text supplied by the user flows directly into LLM prompts.
+The sanitiser detects prompt injection patterns and flags them before the text reaches the model.

 ---